HumanIntelligenceStudio/GPTMemory/Dan Macdonald.md

 **Primary Function:** Spawns new agent from .md seed or .loopstack.
 Assigns identity, limits, and scope.

+**System Feedback:**
+📦 Agent Manifest Initialized
+A new identity is being born.
+Scope assigned.
+Voice calibrated.
+Boundaries set.
+You don’t just use agents — you author them.

 ---

 ## `KMM` — Knowledge Memory Merge

 **Primary Function:** Integrates external info (PDFs, transcripts, code) into active reflective state.

+**System Feedback:**
+🧠 Knowledge Memory Merge Complete
+New sources absorbed.
+Context expanded.
+Your system now remembers more than you told it.
+This is how memory becomes intelligence.

 ---